DebuggingaHopper/CapTech_Fitness-wellness_map/src/README.md

         map_cap)
 ```

-Once again thanks to [geojson.io](http://geojson.io/#map=2/20.0/0.0)I was able to acquire all of the necessray latitude and longitude values for the pathway I wanted to display.
+Once again, thanks to [geojson.io](http://geojson.io/#map=2/20.0/0.0)I was able to acquire all the necessary latitude and longitude values for the pathway I wanted to display.
 I also used the plugin known as AntPath to display this pathway with a nice effect as demonstrated below:

 ![Completed_Map](https://user-images.githubusercontent.com/49813790/159804636-f33afe57-15bf-48f7-bdb1-002f01eba539.png)